kcajj/recombinant_population_analysis/notes/note1.md

 there are two main problems in this approach:

-1. We have the mapping information for the read on just one reference, can we use this information to index both references. we will discuss about this problem in [mapping between references](notes/mapping_between_references.md) note.
+1. We have the mapping information for the read on just one reference, can we use this information to index both references. we will discuss about this problem in [this notebook](../notebooks/refs_plots.ipynb).

-2. How can we translate the normal index position of a reference to the positions in the msa? to do this i created the [map_dictionary](scripts/handle_msa.py) function.
+2. We have to create a map from the index of the plain references to their msa. to do this i created the [map_dictionary](scripts/handle_msa.py) function.

-now that we have solved these problems we can apply the approach.
+Now that we have solved these problems we can apply the approach.
 I will run the script on 100 reads taken more or less randomly along the genome.

 <pre>